 Click here to access the publications report form.

-Graduate Students preparing for Preliminary Examinations may apply during the semester prior to taking prelims, for a Library Study Carrell.
-For example, students taking prelims in spring 2015 may apply in the fall 2014 semester for a carrel.
+Graduate Students preparing for Preliminary Examinations may apply during the semester prior to taking prelims for a Library Study Carrel.
+For example, students taking prelims in Spring 2016 may apply in the Fall 2015 semester for a carrel.
 Please click here for information regarding the process.

 Religion Department Guidelines for Topic Proposal, Prospectus and Dissertation/Thesis